RuneKokNielsen/graphhopper/README.md

-"# graphhopper"
+# GraphHopper with gaps C++ implementation

-This is the project repository for our Bachelor's thesis regarding the implementation of the GraphHopper kernel in C++.
+This was the project repository for our Bachelor's thesis regarding the implementation of the GraphHopper kernel in C++ and the first use of gappy paths in graph kernels.

+When using this software for your research, please cite the following paper:

+*Rune K. Nielsen, Andreas N. Holm, Aasa Feragen.
+Learning from graphs with structural variation.
+NIPS 2017 workshop Learning on Distrubtions, Functions, Graphs and Groups.
+2017* (arxiv link coming)

 The compiled program and the thesis is available for download at: https://drive.google.com/drive/folders/0BxPtSV8mme0xM0RWelp4dTRvRWs